IQTLabs/freqgen/docs/examples.rst

 Generate an amino acid sequence
 -------------------------------

-The first step of using Freqgen is to have an amino acid sequence.
-In the case that you already have one, you can skip this step.
+The first step of using Freqgen is to have an amino acid sequence for which to generate a coding DNA sequence.
+If you already have one, you can skip this step.
 If not, read on!

 CLI
 ~~~